Mahadel/android/README.md

 - [Material Design 2]: MaterialCardView / MaterialButton / Bottom App Bars
 - [Play Services Auth]: use for sign up with Google account
 - [FastAdapter]: The bullet proof, fast and easy to use adapter library, which minimizes developing time to a fraction
-- UtilCode
+- [AndroidUtilCode]: is a powerful & easy to use library for Android.
-- Calligraphy3
+- [Calligraphy3]: Custom fonts in Android the easy way
-- CardSlider
+- [CardSlider]: Cardslider is a material design UI controller that allows you to swipe through cards with pictures and accompanying descriptions.
-- Square Retrofit / Okhttp / Logging-Interceptor
+- Square [Retrofit] / [Okhttp] / [Logging-Interceptor]
-- Glide
+- [Glide]: An image loading and caching library for Android focused on smooth scrolling
-- CircularImageView
+- [CircularImageView] Create circular ImageView in Android in the simplest way possible.
 - Firebase Core / Crashlytics / Messaging
-- ButterKnife
+- [ButterKnife]: Bind Android views and callbacks to fields and methods.

 # License